 “That’s the movie I’m dying to see,” she added.

-Snider was interviewed by Steven Gaydos, executive editor of Variety.
+Snider was interviewed by Steven Gaydos, executive editor

 on Twitter for breaking news, reviews and more